-- (1) defining, clarifying, or construing terms used in this subtitle; - (2) setting or refining standards for modifications or waivers;
+(1) defining, clarifying, or construing terms used in this subtitle;

-- (3) determining eligibility to purchase or rent affordable units; and - (4) setting standards for sale or rental prices for affordable units. - (c) Scope Requiring timely response. - (1) The rules and regulations must - (i) require the Inclusionary Housing Board, the Housing Commissioner, and the Planning Department to provide timely and definitive responses to all submissions required from a developer under this subtitle; and - (ii) assure to the greatest extent practicable that the completion of residential projects is not delayed by implementation of this subtitle. - (2) Determinations by the Housing Commissioner regarding the sufficiency of potential cost offsets and other incentives must be made within 45 days from submission by a developer, in accordance with this subtitle, of a residential project to the Housing Commissioner, Planning Department, or other body, as required. - (d) Scope Written commitments.
+- (2) determining eligibility to rent affordable units; and - (3) setting standards for rental prices for affordable units. - (c) Scope Requiring timely response. - (1) The rules and regulations must require the Inclusionary Housing Board, the Housing Commissioner, and the Planning Department to provide timely and definitive responses to all submissions required from a developer under this subtitle.